Skip to content

 • Default quota for new users

-• Task retention and thumbnail source file size limit
+• Thumbnail source file size limit

-• ZIP archive preview switches and limits
+• Archive preview switches and limits

 • Media processors, vips / ffmpeg / ffprobe commands, and extension bindings